mitotic/slidoc/test/ex01-basic.md

 the answer to a coding question, then all spaces are stripped from the user response before comparison, i.e., `T.Rex` and `T. Rex` would be considered correct.

 ---

+## Text response 2

+Convert the following temperature values from &deg;F to &deg;C:

+    212, 95, 32, -40

+Enter only the integer portion of the &deg;C values (i.e., no decimal points), separated by commas, as your answer.
+For example,

+    1, 2, -4, 5

+Answer: 100,35,0,-40

+Note: Do not include any spaces in the correct answer; otherwise spaces will be expected in the user response.

+---